I Quit (album)

-I Quit (stylized in sentence case) is the fourth studio album by American rock band Haim.
+I Quit (stylized in sentence case) is the fourth studio album by the American rock band Haim.
 It was released on June 20, 2025, in the United States by Columbia Records and internationally by Polydor Records, as their first studio album since Women in Music Pt.
 III (2020).
+It was a commercial success, earning the band their highest spot on the US Top Albums Sales chart.

 Produced by Danielle Haim and Rostam Batmanglij, with co-production from Buddy Ross, I Quit was supported by the singles "Relationships", "Everybody's Trying to Figure Me Out", "Down to Be Wrong", "Take Me Back", and "All Over Me".
 The album received generally favorable reviews from music critics upon its release.
-To support the album, the band has embarked on the I Quit Tour (2025).
+To support the album, the band embarked on the I Quit Tour (2025).

 In October 2025, an expanded version of the album was issued with three additional songs including "Tie You Down" in collaboration with Bon Iver, featuring a duet between Danielle Haim and Justin Vernon.

 Background and recording

 On January 16, 2023, the trio was reported to have returned to the recording studio for their fourth studio album.
 In August that year, they hinted at a collaboration with British-Indian musician Jai Paul and were hoping to release new music soon.

 I Quit is a fifteen-track album predominantly produced by Danielle Haim and Rostam Batmanglij.
 It is the band's first album not to feature production from longtime producer Ariel Rechtshaid, Danielle Haim's former partner.
 The rock-influenced project is "the closest [they] have ever gotten to how [they] wanted to sound" while the recording process turned out to be a "completely different experience", according to Alana Haim.
 Danielle Haim described working with Batmanglij as "very quick, kinetic" as opposed to previous recording sessions with him.
 As with the cover of their previous studio album, American filmmaker Paul Thomas Anderson once again shot the album artwork.